MENTAL HEALTH AND WELLNESS

 Group therapy helps one relate to others (and oneself) in healthier ways – in the safety of a support group atmosphere, members can get honest feedback from others to one degree or another.”
 Groups provide the opportunity to see just how people relate to others in the moment, and how they relate to themselves.

-Our experience has evidenced that group therapy can be highly beneficial to our clients, in addition to individual one-to-one therapy.
+Our experience has evidenced that group therapy can be highly beneficial to our veterans, in addition to individual one-to-one therapy.